knockout/tko/README.md

 Bear in mind that if you are using an AMD loader, then KSB is exported (have a look at the example in the linked `classBindingProvider`).

+Tests
+---

+Automated tests with `chromedriver` can be initiated with `node spec/runner.js`.

+You can run a standalone server with `node spec/server.js`.
+It will print the URL for the server to the console.

 Requires
 ---